The one unavoidable task is to install python3. I also add a dedicated user for Ansible, hook into a local OpenBsd mirror, and patch.

 #!/bin/sh # set -e if [[ "$6" == "" ]] ; then /bin/echo "prep.sh IP USER IF FILE HOSTNAME COUNTRY" /bin/echo "IP machine ip address" /bin/echo "USER init file named for new user account containing password" /bin/echo "IF interface name for /etc/hostname.IF" /bin/echo "FILE file containing contents of new /etc/hostname.IF" /bin/echo "HOSTNAME new hostname" /bin/echo "COUNTRY two letter code for host country" return 3 fi if [[ ! -f "$4" ]] ; then /bin/echo cannot find $4. return fi if [[ ! -f "~/ansible/prep/init/profile.$6" ]] ; then /bin/echo cannot find ~/ansible/prep/init/profile.$6. return fi cd ~/ansible/prep if [[ -f init.tgz ]] ; then rm -f init.tgz fi /bin/cp -f "$4" init/hostname.$3 /bin/echo $6 >init/country /bin/echo $5 >init/hn /bin/echo $3 >init/if /bin/echo $2 >init/user #/bin/echo python-3.6.8p0 >init/package /bin/echo python-3.7.4 >init/package /bin/tar czf init.tgz init /bin/rm -f init/hostname.$3 init/if init/user init/package /bin/cat $USER | /usr/local/bin/sshpass /usr/bin/ssh -o StrictHostKeyChecking=accept-new $USER@$1 "/bin/rm -rf init init.tgz" /bin/cat $USER | /usr/local/bin/sshpass /usr/bin/scp init.tgz "$USER@$1:." /bin/rm init.tgz /bin/cat $USER | /usr/local/bin/sshpass /usr/bin/ssh $USER@$1 "/bin/tar xzf init.tgz" /bin/cat $USER | /usr/local/bin/sshpass /usr/bin/ssh $USER@$1 "/bin/cat init/authorized_keys.$USER >> .ssh/authorized_keys" /bin/cat root | /usr/bin/ssh $USER@$1 /usr/bin/su root -c /home/$USER/init/init.sh

 It’s fairly simple to use.
-Supply no parameters to see what it wants, and then use it as follows:
+Supply no parameters to see what it wants, and then use it, for example, as follows:

-The hostname file is the contents of /etc/hostname.???.
-The country code corresponds to a file called profile.<code>, which contains any extra data to go in the new user’s .profile, such as exporting PKG_PATH to point to a local mirror.
-The parameter doesn’t have to be a country code, that’s just how I use it.
+- Finally, the sixth parameter is the country code of the target machine.
+The country code corresponds to a file called PROFILE.code, which contains any extra data to go in the new user’s .profile, such as exporting PKG_PATH to point to a local mirror.
+In fact, the parameter doesn’t have to be a country code, that’s just how I use it.

-The second script activates doas, configures the machine to use a nearby OpenBSD mirror, adds the Ansible account, adds authorised ssh keys to various accounts, patches OpenBSD, installs Python 3, sets up networking, and reboots the machine.
+Anyway, it runs a second script, which activates doas, configures the machine to use a nearby OpenBSD mirror, adds the Ansible account, adds authorised ssh keys to various accounts, patches OpenBSD, installs Python 3, sets up networking, and reboots the machine.

 Once it has run, Ansible can carry out any additional configuration.
 Indeed, some of the tasks carried out by the script could be done by Ansible itself, such as patching, but I prefer to patch it as soon as I can.
 It’s not like it’s difficult!